 Electricity infrastructure includes upgrades, electrification and construction of electricity lines in various villages as well as maintenance of electricity infrastructure across the municipality.
-A detailed project and budget is highlighted in the municipal IDP 5 year capital investment framework.
-The municipality will also tap electricity supply from Borutho Sub-station recently constructed and completed by Eskom near Sekuruwe village.
-The operation of the Sub-station will be active after the completion of the synchronization process and the anticipated mining companies will be benefiting out of the source when commissioning their mining operations in the near future.
+A detailed project and budget is highlighted in the municipal IDP.
+The municipality will also tap electricity supply from Borutho Sub-station to be constructed by Eskom near Sekuruwe village in 2017 and the anticipated mining companies that will be starting their operations in the near future.

 8.4.
-Economic Analysis: Strengths & Constraints
+Economic Analysis SWOT

-Key constraints facing the economy of Mogalakwena are:

-- Absence of Social Labour Plans in the IDP - Unable to leverage on competitive/comparative advantages - N1 bypasses Mokopane town - Water scarcity - Large area affected by land claims with poor facilitation and management of land restitution initiatives - High level of unemployment/poverty - Unskilled labour force mainly amongst the youth, women, and people with disabilities - Limited local beneficiation through mining activities - Limited sector/business linkages - Lack of business support, investment opportunities and investment incentives - Untapped tourism potential and undeveloped tourist attractions - Signage/ facade of town - Lack of institutional capacity (linked to service delivery) - Market entry barriers for emerging entrepreneurs - No mining strategy - Lack of support of LED initiatives - No co-ordination and alignment of activities amongst institutions - Lack of planning to accommodate mining developments - Aging infrastructure
+Key co nstraints facing the economy of Mogalakwena are: Absence of Social Labour Plans in the IDP Unable to leverage on competitive/comparative advantages Bypassing of N1negatively impacted the economic activities of Mokopane town Water scarcity Large area affected by land claims with poor facilitation and management of land restitution initiatives High level of unemployment/poverty Unskilled labour force mainly amongst the youth, women, and people with disabilities Limited local beneficiation through mining activities Limited sector/business linkages Lack of business support, investment opportunities and investment incentives Untapped tourism potential and undeveloped tourist attractions Lack of financial resources to develop Makapan World Heritage Site in terms Lack of proper signage/ facade of town Lack of institutional capacity (linked to service delivery) Market entry barriers for emerging entrepreneurs No mining strategy Lack of support of LED initiatives No co-ordination and alignment of activities amongst institutions Lack of planning to accommodate mining developments Aging infrastructure Lack of economic vision Key st rengths: Mokopane identified as future provincial growth point N11 linkages with Botswana/Zimbabwe Richly endowed with mineral resources with numerous untapped opportunities Mogalakwena area is one of the main production areas of platinum in the Province An area of great natural beauty rich with natural resources Part of Internationally recognized Biosphere Reserve Makapan Valley World Heritage site Vacant industrial space Numerous government owned land parcels